 Your thermostat and system behaviours are different when you manually switch to Eco Temperature compared with when it's set automatically:

-- It won't switch back to your normal temperature schedule until you manually switch it to a heating or cooling mode.
+- It doesn't switch back to your regular temperature schedule until you manually switch it to a heating or cooling mode.

-- If you have more than one thermostat in your home, you'll have to switch each of them to Eco Temperature individually.
+- If you have more than one thermostat at home, you have to switch each one to Eco Temperature.

-- If you manually set your thermostat to Eco Temperature, your home won't switch between Home or Away modes.
-So the other products in your home won't be affected.
-For example, your cameras won't switch on or off.
+- If you manually set your thermostat to Eco Temperature, your home doesn't switch between Home or Away modes.
+This means that other products in your home aren't affected.
+For example, your cameras don't turn on or off.

-- If you have manually set your Nest home to Away mode, all your thermostats will switch to Eco Temperature automatically.
+- If you manually set your Nest home to Away mode, all your thermostats automatically switch to Eco Temperature.
 They'll switch back to heating or cooling when someone comes home or if they sense motion.

 - Your home's Away mode is always automatic.
-Even if you manually set your home to Away, it'll switch back to Home mode if your thermostat sees activity or a phone that's set to help with presence sensing enters the house.
+Even if you manually set your home to Away, it switches back to Home mode if your thermostat detects movement or a phone that's set to help with presence sensing comes into the house.

-You might want to set your thermostat to Eco Temperature for a short time to save energy while you're at home.
+While you're home, you might want to set your thermostat to Eco Temperature for a short time to save energy.
 You'll need to set temporary Eco Temperatures differently, depending on your thermostat.

 Learn how to tell which Nest thermostat you have.

 You can manually switch to Eco Temperature whenever you want.
-On either the app or your thermostat, simply choose Eco on the screen where you switch your system's mode.
+On the app or your thermostat, choose Eco on the screen where you change your system's mode.
 If you've set up Google Assistant, you can also tell it to switch your thermostat to Eco Temperature.

 In the Google Home app